aldoborrero/astronvim.nix/README.md

 ## Why?

-Having my configuration ready as a `flake` allows me to run `nvim` wherever I want!
+Having my configuration ready as a `flake` allows me to run `nvim` already configured to my taste wherever I want!

 **Note**: This is a personal configuration tailored to my specific needs.
 Feel free to fork this repository and customize on your own!